stefanoturcarelli/grid/README.md

 - `grid-auto-columns`: Specifies the size of any auto-generated grid columns.
 - `grid-auto-rows`: Specifies the size of any auto-generated grid rows.
 - `gap`: A shorthand for row-gap and column-gap.
 Specifies the size of the grid lines (space between the columns/rows).
-- `grid-template-area`: Defines a grid template by referencing the names of the grid areas which are specified with the grid-area property.
+- `grid-template-area`: Defines a grid template by referencing the names of the grid areas that are specified with the grid-area property.

 Properties for the Children (Grid Items)

-- `grid-area`: Gives an item a name so that it can be referenced by a template created with the `grid-template-areas` property.
+- `grid-area`: Gives an item a name so it can be referenced by a template created with the `grid-template-areas` property.

+---

 # Media Queries for a 3-column responsive layout

----

 ```css
 .grid-container {